-If you’ve ever searched the internet for teeth whitening home remedies, then you’d know there’s a lot of advice out there — from sipping on lemon juice to rubbing activated charcoal onto your teeth.
+If you have ever scoured the internet for teeth whitening home remedies, then you’d know there’s a lot of advice out there — from sipping on lemon juice to rubbing activated charcoal onto your teeth.
 And while the advice has good intentions, many teeth whitening home remedies can do more harm than good, dentist Arosha Weerakoon tells Starts at 60.

 “Teeth aren’t as forgiving as say your hair, we know that hair will grow back most of the time, but teeth don’t,” she explains.